B1-B2 Visa For USA – Complete Guide

 • That you intend to remain in the United States for a limited amount of time

-• Documentation demonstrating sufficient finances to meet your costs for a USA trip
+• Documentation demonstrating sufficient finances to meet your costs while in the USA

-• That you have a residency outside the United States and other social or economic ties that will guarantee your return to your home country at the conclusion of your visit
+• That you have a residency outside the United States and other social or economic ties that will guarantee your return to your home country after your visit

 Personal or domestic employees and crew members working on vessels within the Outer Continental Shelf may be eligible for B-1 visas under specific conditions.